-When citizen behavior is represented by the independence hypothesis, Penrose (1946, 1952) proposes an apportionment.
+When citizen behavior is represented by the independence hypothesis (described above), Penrose (1946, 1952) proposes an apportionment rule.
 He shows that the power of a citizen, measured by the non-normalized Banzhaf index, is proportional to the inverse of the square root of the population of his State.
-As each State has a 1/2 probability to vote for A or B, its behavior corresponds to the independence hypothesis.
-In other words, in this situation, the State's power is measured by the Banzhaf index.
-Of course, in this election, its power depends on its weight a_i .
-If the number of players is large enough and if their weights are allocated randomly without the domination of one player (to avoid the existence of a too important weight), Penrose observes that, by applying the law of large numbers, the Banzhaf power index of this player is proportional to the number of seats he has7.
-Consequently, the citizens power is the same in every State with an apportionment proportional to the square root of the population, this result is the well-known Penrose square root law.
+As each State has a 1/2 probability to vote independently for A or B, its behavior corresponds to the independence hypothesis.
+In other words, in this situation, the State's power is measured by the non normalized Banzhaf index.
+Of course, in this election, its power depends on its weight $a_i$ .
+If the number of players is large enough and if their weights are allocated randomly without the domination of one player (to avoid the existence of a too important weight), Penrose observes that, by applying the law of large numbers, the normalized Banzhaf power index of this player is approximately proportional to the number of seats he has.
+Consequently, there is a good chance that equal power among the citizens is achieved at least approximately with an apportionment of the seats proportional to the square root of the population.
+This result is known as the Penrose square root law.
+Recent results in this subject include papers by Felsenthal and Machover (2001), Slomczynski and Zyczkowski (2006), Feix, Lepelley, Merlin and Rouet (2007).
 This law is often mentioned in the literature but recent research shows that the independence hypothesis is not satisfied from an empirical point of view.
-In particular when it is confronted to the electoral results over a long time period (see Gelman, Katz and Tuerlinckx, 2002, for U.S. elections -(president, senators and governors) - since the 50's).
+In particular when it is confronted to the electoral results over a long time period (see Gelman, Katz and Tuerlinckx (2002), Gelman, Katz and Bafumi (2004) for U.S. elections - president, senators and governors - since the 50's).
 In our opinion, this research permits to reject this law in our context.

-If we admit that citizens vote according to the homogeneity hypothesis, then the apportionment can be made with a proportional method instead of using the Penrose law.
-In this case, the power of a citizen in a State is measured by the Shapley-Shubik index and it is inversely proportional to the State population.
-Since the State's behavior comes from independence hypothesis, a proportional apportionment is reasonable from a theoretical point of view.
+If we admit that citizens vote according to the homogeneity hypothesis in each State, and that each State vote independently from the others, we have a ground to justify a proportional apportionment from a power point of view.
+More precisely, assume that, for each election, in each State t, a probability $p_t$ for a voter to vote for A is drown from [0, 1] according to the homogeneity assumption.
+Assume furthermore that the different States chose this probability $p_t$ independently.
+Then the apportionment can be made with a proportional method instead of using the Penrose law.
+In this case, the power of a citizen within a State is measured by the Shapley-Shubik index and it is inversely proportional to the State population (by definition, the sum of the Shapley-Shubik index adds up to one).
+Since the State behavior comes from the independence assumption, its probability of being swing is given by the non normalized Banzhaf index.
+All in all, by using the Penrose approximation, equal treatment in term of power should be attained with a proportional repartition of the seats.
 This model (independence of the votes for the States and homogeneity in the States) is the more adapted to support theoretically the application of a proportional method and thus an apportionment with a divisor method.
-We have then to use the Banzhaf index when we compute the power of the States.
+At the end, we can compare the different apportionment method on the basis of the proportionality between the indices vector of Banzhaf power and population.